houndry/vanjari/README.rst

 Advanced Usage
 --------------

-For more advanced usage, see the help:
+More documentation is coming with advanced usage.
+For now, please see the help:

 .. code-block:: bash